Lucrasoft/Splitter/README.md

 ## Goal :goal_net:

-The goal is to make the best bot for completing the Splitter game using the stdin/stdout of a program
+The goal is to make the best bot for completing the Splitter game using the stdin/stdout of a program The bot with the highest points after 200 rounds wins!

-The bot with the highest points after 200 rounds wins!
+To compare the bots fairly, we will use the same 200 random seeds for each bot.

 ## Expectation

-Its pretty simple to make a bot that just randomly places the numbers on valid places but it gets much harder once you actually try to make it connect the numbers for more points!
+Its pretty simple to make a bot that just randomly places the numbers on valid places but it gets much harder once you actually try to connect the numbers for more points!

 ## Competition